 “I want him to think that I am pondering a call, but all I’m really thinkin’ about is Vegas and the Mirage” – Mike McDermott

 Mike McDermott (Matt Damon) is a law student with a talent for poker.
-After losing all his money to Russian mobster, Teddy KGB (John Malkovich) he vows to give up gambling and just concentrate on studying.
+After losing all his money to a Russian mobster, Teddy KGB (John Malkovich) he vows to give up gambling and just concentrate on studying.

 Mike keeps his word until his childhood friend Lester “Worm” Murphy is released from prison.

-Soon he finds himself gambling one game after another to try repay the money his friend owes his nemesis.
+Soon he finds himself gambling one game after another to try to repay the money his friend owes his nemesis.

 Rounders is often viewed as the top casino movie for poker fans.